In this article, you’ll learn what is piston ring and how it works in a piston. different types of piston rings with their functions, and more.

 In modern engines, there are two or three compression rings fitted into the top grooves.
 The number of compression rings tends to improve the compression ratio.
 An oil control ring is fitted into the lower groove of the piston.
 Generally, the second and third compression rings are taper-faced and supplied to improve oil sealing.

-In many cases, oil control rings have a series of slots which transfer excess oil through holes in the piston groove to the inside of the piston and so to the sumps but leave sufficient oil to lubricate cylinder walls.
-Oil control rings slightly more radial pressure than compression rings.
+In many cases, oil control rings have a series of slots that transfer excess oil through holes in the piston groove to the inside of the piston and so to the sumps but leave sufficient oil to lubricate cylinder walls.
+Oil control rings have slightly more radial pressure than compression rings.

-Counter Bored and Scraper Rings
+1. Counter Bored and Scraper Rings

-In many engines, these types of piston rings are used for the top and second compression ring.
+In many engines, these types of piston rings are used for the top and second compression rings.
 During suction stroke as shown in the figure, the rings twist slightly due to the internal forces produced by cutting away a corner of the rings.

 Thus, as the rings move down they rub off the oil that has been left on the cylinder wall by the oil control rings.
 During the compression stroke when the rings move upward, they tend to skate over the oil film on the cylinder wall.
 Thus, less oil is sent up into the combustion chamber.